Blog, Hairloss

 Vitamin C is popular in the world of skincare to achieve glowing skin.
 Besides, it can also play a major role in giving healthy hair.
 Hair needs collagen as much as it demands protein.
 Vitamin C produces adequate collagen ideal for luscious hair.

-Most importantly, Vitamin C is anti-viral and anti-bacterial which can keep your scalp balanced and reduce dandruff.
+Most importantly, Vitamin C is anti-viral and anti-bacterial, which can keep your scalp balanced and reduce dandruff.
 Androgenetic alopecia or male pattern baldness due to inadequate testosterone has been a widespread complaint among men.
 Vitamin C has proven its efficiency in preventing hair loss by inhibiting dihydrotestosterone(DHT), which is a leading cause of some forms of baldness.
 Some of the vitamin C-rich foods include;

 • Green, leafy vegetables